 King and Powers were just making up the numbers, bit-part players.
 Young, cocky wannabe gangsters, they were really small-timers at heart.
 Murdering an airport clerk during a robbery in 1950 was their entrance.
 The ‘little green door’ would be their exit.
 Their date merely coincided with that of Fernandez and Beck, still two of New York’s most notorious criminals; The Lonely Hearts Killers.

 Together Beck and Fernandez wooed, deceived and fleeced a succession of lonely, wealthy, vulnerable women.
 At least three of these women they murdered.
 Their fourth known victim was a two-year old toddler, daughter of their final victim.
 There may well have been many more, perhaps as many as twenty possible victims.
 Reviled by press and public alike, the pair’s infamy rivalled that of gangster Albert Anastasia and bank robber Willie Sutton.

 Brash, cocky and defiant at first, King and Powers had amused themselves tormenting Fernandez since their arrival.
 When their time came they were led away crying and shaking, no longer the arrogant hoodlums laughing at Fernandez’s predicament while sneering at their own.
 No longer would Fernandez hear remarks like: “Don’t forget, Ray, old boy!
 We got a date for Thursday, March eighth, at eleven o’clock!
 And don’t forget to bring Martha!”
 Unable to confront the pair directly, Fernandez had had to content himself with referencing Sing Sing’s custom at multiple executions: “You dirty punks, I’ll still be around when you’re both dead!”

 All condemned inmates knew that custom.
-Death house staff monitored their inmate closely for signs of mental collapse.
+Death house staff monitored their inmate closely for signs of mental and physical collapse.
 When executing two or more prisoners they died in order of perceived weakness.
 Those deemed most likely to panic and be dragged instead of going quietly were always taken first.
 On March 8, 1951 prison authorities were right about all of them.

 Fernandez was right about King and Powers.
 They remained defiant almost to the end, but all the way.
 When their time came they had to be helped to the electric chair, barely able to stand let alone walk.
 He was wrong about his own pledge to go bravely.
 Third of the four, Fernandez had to be carried after fainting minutes earlier.
 Gone was his proud boast only hours earlier when reconciled with Martha for the last time: “Now I’m ready to die!
 So tonight I’ll die like a man!”

 Last to go was Martha, calmer and braver than the three men who died before her.
 She walked firmly, entirely under her own power and without sobbing or shrieking.
 The nearest she’d come to hysteria was in her final statement: